oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 *   Use custom migration downtime (e.g. how long the VM can be down in the last stage of migration)

-We should expose this parameters to cluster level
+We should expose this parameter to cluster level

 ### Expose some parameters available in VDSM conf to cluster level config